wp-plugins/wp-demo-builder/trunk/README.txt

 <h4>Demo your wonderful product the way it deserves!</h4>

 <strong>WP Demo Builder</strong> is the most powerful and simplest way to let your potential customers truly experience your WordPress products.
 A game changer and the first of its kind, our service helps you create separate demo sites that allow your users to literally do everything with it, both backend and frontend.

+Visit our website at: <strong>http://www.wpdemobuilder.com</strong>

+With just few simple steps, your product's demo is all set and ready to be delivered to your customers!

 <h4>Main Features:</h4>